 The Live United Courtyard in Uptown is Greenville's first pocket park.
-Making use of small spaces can bring parks to built areas where there wouldn't be room for something larger.
+Making use of small spaces can bring parks to larger.

 Duke Raleigh Gardens at Duke Raleigh Hospital "offer a unique haven for patients, visitors, and employees including an event lawn for special occasions and tranquil nooks for sitting and resting."
 Source: www.dukeraleighhospital.org